mother-of-all-self-hosting/ansible-role-hubsite/README.md

 # Custom CSS

-If you want to provide custom css, you can add it via the `hubsite_extra_css` variable like this:
+If you want to provide custom styling (CSS), you can add it (by appending it **on top of** the [default styles](https://github.com/mother-of-all-self-hosting/ansible-role-hubsite/blob/main/templates/html/styles.css.j2)) via the `hubsite_extra_css` variable like this:

 ```yaml
 hubsite_extra_css: |
   html {